timacdonald/json-api/README.md

 Notes
 - How do you get the request when making a collection.
 - What does it look like to create a custom collection class instead of chaining.
+- Links can go against the spec with arbitrary names.